tbernetskygm/CoffeeRoaster/README.md

 This is an amlagamation of lots of other peoples demos and sample code.
 Started with zero knowledge of how to program an ESP32 and just kept adding bells and whistles.

-The project was built with arduino ide, and uses several other libraries.
+Originally, the project was built with arduino ide, and uses several other libraries.
 Autoconnect to handle wifi signon functions.
 Webserver for well the webserver portion.
 SPIFFS, ArduinoJson ESP32Servo, max6675, ESM32PWM.

+For MK2 I have switched it to use Platformio as the development platforn.
+I have also converted it to use ESP32AsyncWebserver, along with WiFi Manager to not have to hardcode wifi credentials.
+Also added elegantOTA to handle OTA updates of firmware.
+So far it seems to be more reliable ( doesn't crash) but I have not tried roasting any coffee with this new version yet.

 The code has capability to connect via wifi without needing to hardcode any credentials using Autoconnect.
 It provides a web server used to control the roasting process.
 A preheat timer is available.